On the tensor structure of modules for compact orbifold vertex operator algebras: Preliminaries

 Recall that $\rep\,G$ is a rigid symmetric tensor category with unit object and duals, as well as unit, associativity, and braiding isomorphisms, inherited from the rigid symmetric tensor category of finite-dimensional vector spaces over $\mathbb{C}$.
 Given a normalized abelian $3$-cocycle $(F,\Omega)$ on $A$, we will use $\rep_{A,F,\Omega}\,G$ to denote the following modification of the tensor category structure on $\rep\,G$: \begin{defi} $\rep_{A,F,\Omega}\,G$ is the braided tensor category whose objects, morphisms, unit object, and unit isomorphisms are the same as in $\rep\,G$.
 For objects $M_1$ in $\rep^{\alpha_1}\,G$, $M_2$ in $\rep^{\alpha_2}\,G$ and $M_3$ in $\rep^{\alpha_3}\,G$, the associativity isomorphism in $\rep_{A,F,\Omega}\,G$ is given by

 for $m_i\in M_i$.
 For objects $M_1$ in $\rep^{\alpha_1}\,G$ and $M_2\in\rep^{\alpha_2}\,G$, the braiding isomorphism in $\rep_{A,F,\Omega}\,G$ is given by

 for $m_i\in M_i$. \end{defi} \begin{rema} The pentagon identity for $F$ guarantees that the associativity isomorphisms in $\rep_{A,F,\Omega}\,G$ satisfy the pentagon axiom for a tensor category, and the hexagon identities for $F$ and $\Omega$ guarantee that the braiding isomorphisms in $\rep_{A,F,\Omega}\,G$ satisfy the hexagon axioms.
-The normalization of $F$ guarantees that the triangle axiom is satisfied in $\rep_{A,F,\Omega}\,G$. \end{rema}
+The normalization of $F$ guarantees that the triangle axiom is satisfied in $\rep_{A,F,\Omega}\,G$. \end{rema} \begin{rema} The braided tensor category structure on $\mathrm{Rep}_{A,F,\Omega}\,G$ is independent of the cohomology class of the normalized abelian $3$-cocycle $(F,\Omega)$.
+In particular, $\mathrm{Rep}_{A,F,\Omega}\,G$ is isomorphic to $\rep\,G$ as braided tensor category if $(F,\Omega)$ is a normalized abelian $3$-coboundary, that is,